Bringing technology into art education

 Turning a great idea into reality isn’t always straightforward.
 Students just don’t have the time in class, good tools make all the difference.
 We love CorelDraw Graphic Suite X8 because it’s simple to use, making best use of your creative time.
 It’s compatible back to Win 7, ideal for schools with older PCs.
 And it’s the best value design software on the market.

 The final stage is the cut.
 Emma’s top tip: stick the card layers together with foam pads; this gives the piece a floating feeling.
-3mm Plastazote foam is perfect for the job, and low cost at only £1.72 a sheet (3 x 1000 x 500mm).
+3mm Plastazote foam is perfect for the job, and low cost.
 It also comes in a variety of colours.
-We feel our bright card assortment would be ideal for the cut outs, less than £1.50sq/m.
+We feel our bright card assortment would be ideal for the cut outs.

 Pushing design to the limits